RealYukiSan/proxy/README.md

 ```bash
 $ sh gen_clangd.sh
 ```

+if the proxy are on different host on your network, you need to adjust the IP in the HTTP Server

 ## Contribute

 Everyone can share your ideas in here just simple fork this project and make a features.
 Don't forget to pull request so we can add your ideas.